-16 Best Linux Distributions for Older Machines
+16 Lightweight Linux Distributions for Older Machines in 2026

 In this guide, we feature some of the best Linux distributions that you can install on your old PC and breathe some life into it.